Information sheet will be mailed with runner's bib.

 The course is fast, flat and certified by USATF.
 The race course will be the same as last year’s course.
 There will be a digital clock at each mile.
 Course map is posted HERE.

-To ensure the safety of the runners and the children, baby strollers, roller blades and bicycles will not be allowed.
-We prohibit strollers because we worry about the well being of the children in those strollers and your safety.
+To ensure the safety of the runners and the children, no children under 7 yrs old are allowed on the racecourse in any type of baby strollers or baby carriers, as well as roller blades and bicycles will not be allowed.
+We prohibit strollers & baby carriers because we worry about the well-being of the children in those strollers/carriers and your safety.
 We ask for your cooperation.

 The use of headphones and ear buds is not permitted.
 You have to be able to hear instructions from Police, Homeland Security, First Aid and Race Officials.
 Any runner viewed on camera crossing the finish line with them will be subject to disqualification.

 Port-O-Johns are located at the corner of Ocean and Atlantic Avenues, near the race finish line.
-A few units are also located along the course.
+A few units are also located along the course at Jersey Ave and Ocean Ave.

 The medical tent will be located at the finish line at the east end of the finish area.
 In addition, the course will be monitored by local First Aid squads.
 First Aid personnel will be present at several areas on the course.